-In Figure \ref{fig:compare_conv}, we can observe the performance comparison of three Q-learning methods: MLMC-DR, DR, and DR-VR, for $\gamma\in \{0.6,0.7\}$.
-The results indicate that the distributinally robust variance-reduced Q-learning approach achieves the smallest errors.
-Although our DR Q-learning method shows slightly lower expected performance than the MLMC-DR Q-learning, it is worth noting that the line corresponding to MLMC-DR Q-learning is considerably rougher.
-This suggests that the MLMC-DR Q-learning approach has a higher degree of variability in terms of performance.
+Figure \ref{fig:compare_conv} compares the performance of the algorithms proposed in this paper with the MLMC DR Q-learning in \citet{Wang2023MLMCDRQL}.
+We observe the performance comparison of three Q-learning methods: MLMC DR, DR, and DR-VR, for \(\gamma \in \{0.6, 0.7\}\).
+The results indicate that the distributionally robust variance-reduced Q-learning approach achieves the smallest errors.
+Although our DR Q-learning method shows slightly lower expected performance than the MLMC DR Q-learning, it is worth noting that the line corresponding to MLMC DR Q-learning is considerably rougher.
+This suggests that the MLMC DR Q-learning approach has a higher degree of variability in terms of performance.